 - Press Releases – While not always available to the public, major travel companies send out press releases to the media every time they have a bit of news.
 These press releases detail the who, what, where, when, why, and how of an event.

 - Social Media – It seems like everyone and their dog is a “social media guru” these days.
 However, if you know how to craft a short blog post in the form of an Instagram or Facebook caption, then a job as a social media manager at a travel company may be for you.

-What do travel writers get paid?
+How much do travel writers make?